본문 바로가기

 6 Out of 10 Support Bill to Ban Entry of Responsible Parti

-Recently, following a large-scale personal information leak by Coupang that sparked public outrage, a survey found that 3 out of 10 people in South Korea believe the appropriate level of punishment for Coupang should be "criminal prosecution of those responsible."
-Nearly 30% also supported the idea of suspending the company's business operations.
+Recently, following a large-scale personal information leak by Coupang that sparked public outrage, a survey found that 3 out of 10 people in South Korea believe that "criminal prosecution of those responsible" is the appropriate level of punishment for Coupang.
+Nearly 30% also said that the company should be suspended from business operations.

-According to a public opinion survey commissioned by the investigative reporting team to polling agency Realmeter, released on December 29, the most common response regarding the appropriate punishment for Coupang's large-scale personal information leak was "criminal prosecution of those responsible" at 32%.
-This was followed by "suspension of business operations" (29.4%), "imposing a fine" (14.3%), and "restrictions on new business activities" (6.1%).
+According to a survey conducted by Realmeter at the request of the Tip-off Team Leader on December 29, regarding public opinion on the appropriate level of punishment for Coupang’s large-scale personal information leak, "criminal prosecution of those responsible" was cited by 32% of respondents, the highest proportion.
+This was followed by "business suspension" (29.4%), "imposing fines" (14.3%), and "restrictions on new business" (6.1%).

 "Three Out of Ten Call for Coupang's Suspension...
 Public Outrage at Kim Beomseok's Attitude"

-Regarding recent allegations of external pressure on the investigation into Coupang's severance pay case, about 7 out of 10 respondents (67.3%) agreed with the call for a comprehensive investigation into all of Coupang's criminal and labor-related cases.
+Regarding the recent allegations of external pressure on the investigation into Coupang’s severance pay case, about 7 out of 10 people (67.3%) agreed that a comprehensive investigation should be conducted into all criminal and labor cases involving Coupang.

-As for the actions of Chairman Kim Beomseok that have caused the greatest public outrage, the most cited were "an attitude that appears to disregard the rights of Korean consumers and the application of domestic law by emphasizing the U.S. corporate structure" (23.3%), and "avoiding responsibility by putting the Korean corporate representative at the forefront, despite being the actual controlling shareholder" (22.5%).
+As for the actions of Chairman Kim Beomseok that provoked the greatest public outrage, the most frequently cited were "an attitude that appears to disregard the rights of Korean consumers and the application of domestic law by emphasizing the U.S. corporate structure" (23.3%) and "seemingly avoiding responsibility by putting the Korean corporation’s representative at the forefront, despite being the de facto controlling shareholder" (22.5%).

-This was followed by "focusing more on lobbying U.S. politicians than on addressing the incident" (18.6%), "allegations of ordering destruction of evidence and concealing deaths from overwork" (13.5%), and "notifying non-attendance at the National Assembly hearing citing global management schedules" (6.5%).
+This was followed by "focusing more on lobbying U.S. politicians than on managing the aftermath of the incident" (18.6%), "allegations of ordering evidence destruction and concealing deaths from overwork" (13.5%), and "notifying non-attendance at the National Assembly hearing due to global management schedules" (6.5%).

-In addition, 69.1% of respondents agreed with the criticism that Chairman Kim Beomseok is evading social responsibility by citing his U.S. citizenship, despite being the actual controlling shareholder.
+In addition, 69.1% of respondents agreed with the criticism that Chairman Kim Beomseok is evading social responsibility by citing his American nationality, despite being the de facto controlling shareholder.

 "Three Out of Ten Call for Coupang's Suspension...
 Public Outrage at Kim Beomseok's Attitude"

-Regarding the proposed law to restrict or ban the entry of foreign executives who fail to attend the National Assembly without just cause, 63.2% of respondents expressed support.
+Regarding a proposed law to restrict or prohibit domestic entry of foreign executives who refuse to attend the National Assembly without valid reason, 63.2% expressed support.

-This survey was conducted on December 26 among adults aged 18 and over nationwide, using an automated telephone response system with randomly dialed calls.
+This survey was conducted on December 26 among adults aged 18 and older nationwide, using an automated response system via random phone calls.
 The overall response rate was 4.4%, with a total of 512 respondents.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.